Q1: What are the requirements to install and run CLARK ?

 Is CLARK better at the genus level than species level?

 It depends.
-The default taxonomy rank is species.
+The default taxonomy rank is species, as it is the most important taxonomy level.
 But if you are interested in a genus-level classification, then

 you should define the targets at the genus level (then CLARK will systematically assign at the genus-level only).